12.00pm Sun 28th

 The average banana travels 4,812 miles to reach the UK - Britain’s second most consumed fruit.
 With 45% of our food grown outside of the UK, and the wide availability of cheap imported food, is it realistic to expect most people to buy local or even grow their own?

-This free online event explores initiatives that make local food more accessible, tips for how you can make simple and cheap changes to make an impact, a locally sourced food cook off plus a workshop on how to grow your own food if you don’t have a garden.
-We feature photographer and environmentalist Heather McGuinness, video from the Railway Farm Shop, local film-maker Frankie Shaftain-Fenner who has recently covered The Oak Tree Low Carbon Farm, plus a guest appearance from singer, songwriter and musician from Suffolk, Bessie Turner.
+This free online event explored initiatives that make local food more accessible, tips for how you can make simple and cheap changes to make an impact, a locally sourced food cook off plus a workshop on how to grow your own food if you don’t have a garden.
+We featured photographer and environmentalist Heather McGuinness, video from the Railway Farm Shop, local film-maker Frankie Shaftain-Fenner who has recently covered The Oak Tree Low Carbon Farm, forger and folklorist Tom Peer, plus a guest appearance from singer, songwriter and musician from Suffolk, Bessie Turner.

 Session host: Russell Arnott